 Your Journeyperson’s certificate is equivalent to 30 credit units of the Technical Vocational B.Ed.
 Degree and is your Teaching Area 1.
 You will have the flexibility to choose a second teaching area and you'll have electives to enhance your program.
 Below is an example of what your first year might look like, assuming you're in the degree program and have chosen social sciences/social studies as your second teaching area:

-The course and program catalogue contains lists and descriptions of all required courses for programs in this area of study.
+The Course and Program Catalogue has the complete and official listing of required classes and their descriptions for programs in this area of study.

 Here are just a few of the classes you might take while you complete this degree: